developmentseed/aep/docs/README.md

 ## Customizing popup data
 It is possible to extract data from the features the map layer and display it on a popover.
 For each layer you can specify a `label:value` pair using a syntax expression.
+Once a customization is defined, only the specified options will be displayed.

 ![](media/popup-label-val.png)
 _The label property will always be displayed in uppercase format._